SysKitTeam/docs-point/storage-management/storage-reports.md

 * **Last Activity**; shows the date the last activity on the site happened.

 {% hint style="information" %}
-**Please note:** If the **Last Activity column is empty** for a workspace, it means that the last activity for that workspace was before Syskit Point was deployed, and older than the Microsoft 365 audit logs retention period.
+**Please note:** If the **Last Activity column is empty** for a workspace, it means that the last activity for that workspace was performed before Syskit Point was deployed.
+Additionally, the activity is older than the Microsoft 365 audit logs retention period and can no longer be collected and processed by Syskit Point.

 Storage data for workspaces is collected from the **date of your initial Syskit Point deployment**.

-**If your Point was deployed prior to the Storage Management feature** integration, the data is collected from the date you **update your Syskit Point version** to the one that contains the Storage Management feature.
+**If your Point was deployed before the Storage Management feature** integration, the data is collected from the date you **update your Syskit Point version** to the one that contains the Storage Management feature.

 {% endhint %}